I beg to move,

 I am grateful to hon.
 Members who have contributed to the debate.
 A number of my hon.
 Friends raised the individual cases of their constituents, and I am aware of the tragic case of Conner Marshall, which could have been avoided had the probation service acted on missed appointments.
 Those were missed opportunities, as the hon.
 Member for Dwyfor Meirionnydd (Liz Saville Roberts) rightly pointed out.
 That underscores why action on probation services is needed so urgently—so that nothing like that happens again.

 We have talked at length about staff, and I am glad that the Minister put on the record the tremendous work of probation staff, often in challenging circumstances under CRCs.
-We have heard from the hon.
-Member for Plymouth, Sutton and Devonport (Luke Pollard) experiences of probation workers in his constituency, and of those Unison members.
+We have heard from my hon.
+Friend the Member for Plymouth, Sutton and Devonport (Luke Pollard) experiences of probation workers in his constituency, and of those Unison members.
 Probation staff do a tremendous job.
 They are not in the profession for the money, but because they care.
 They need proper resources, and they need to be valued.
 They need to be able to help the people that they went into the profession to help, and not just simply tick boxes to secure a profit for the CRC they work for.
 We will take that incredibly important point away from the debate.

 It often feels like the voluntary sector is doing great work despite CRCs.
 In London, we have Clinks and a great charity called Switchback that does a huge amount of work with offenders, runs a café in east London and works with prisoners at the end of their sentences.
 More should be done to support them and to support innovation.
 CRCs have not been innovative.
 They have not done the work they ought to have been doing because they are ticking boxes.
 They are not there to be innovative, but to generate a profit, because they are private companies.
 That is where this has gone so incredibly wrong.